Helping millions of people navigate the world of technology.

 After that, restart your computer and check for the issue.
 If it continues, try the next solution on the list.

-4. Enable Windows Media Player in Windows Features
+Fix 4: Enable Windows Media Player in Windows Features

 If Windows Media Player is not functioning, it may be disabled in Windows Features.
 You’ll have to access Windows Features and enable Windows Media Player to fix the issue.
-To do that, follow these steps:

 Step 1: Press the Windows key to open the Start Menu, type Turn Windows Features on or off, and press Enter.